Shema: Summary

 In summary, the content flows from the assertion of the oneness of God's kingship.
 Thus, in the first portion, there is a command to love God with all one's heart, soul, and might, and to remember and teach these very important words to the children throughout the day.
 Obeying these commands, says the second portion, will lead to rewards, and disobeying them will lead to punishment.
+The Shema reminds the Jewish people to be true to their covenant as failing to do so will lead to their expulsion from their land.
 To ensure fulfillment of these key commands, God also commands in the third portion a practical reminder, wearing the tzitzit, "that ye may remember and do all my commandments, and be holy unto your God."

-The full content verse by verse, in Hebrew, English transliteration, and English translation, can be found on the jewfaq.org website.

 The second line quoted, "Blessed be the Name of His glorious kingdom for ever and ever", was originally a congregational response to the declaration of the Oneness of God; it is therefore often printed in small font and recited in an undertone, as recognition that it is not, itself, a part of the cited biblical verses.
 The third section of the Shema ends with Numbers 15:41, but traditional Jews end the recitation of the Shema by reciting the first word of the following blessing, Emet, or "Truth" without interruption.

 Jewish women and the Shema

-In Orthodox Judaism, women are not required to daily recite the Shema (as a command from the Torah), as with other time-bound requirements which might impinge on their traditional familial obligations, although they are obligated to pray at least once daily without a specific liturgy requirement, and many fulfill that obligation through prayers like the Shema.
+In Orthodox Judaism, women are not required to daily recite the Shema (as a command from the Torah), as with other time-bound requirements which might impinge on their traditional familial obligations, although they are obligated to pray at least once daily without a specific liturgy requirement.

 Conservative Judaism generally regards Jewish women as being obligated to recite the Shema at the same times as men.

 Reform and Reconstructionist Judaism do not regard gender-related traditional Jewish ritual requirements as necessary in modern circumstances, including obligations for men, but not women, to pray specific prayers at specific times.
-Instead, both genders may fulfill all requirements.
+Instead, both sexes may fulfill all requirements.